Trainer, Instructor & Clinician

 A highly experienced trainer and expert equine behaviorist, Jennifer Collman’s extensive background includes starting young horses, advancing competition horses, and rehabilitating horses exhibiting problems ranging from simple disobediences to extreme vices and behavioral issues.
-Specializing in equine behavior and psychology, Jennifer unravels problem behaviors and corrects them without the use of force, intimidation or mechanics, resulting in quick, profound and lasting results.
-Training and instruction is also available for those who ride strictly for recreation and simply want to make their experiences with horses more educational, safe and fun.
-By customizing your training experience, it can be tailored to meet both your goals and budget.
+Specializing in equine behavior and psychology, Jennifer unravels problem behaviors and corrects them using resistance-free, natural horsemanship methods with quick, profound and lasting results.

 Jennifer’s higher education as a rider began in studying with Les Wagschal, a classically trained master of equestrian art and apprentice to Mr. George Wahl, chief trainer of the Spanish Riding School in Vienna.
 Jennifer has also studied with FEI dressage riders and trainers including Kristi Wysocki, a USDF “R” judge, Janet Harms, assistant trainer to Betsy Steiner, head dressage instructor at the University of Findlay, and the head coach for the Intercollegiate Dressage Association (IDA) team, and Erin Brinkman, a USDF Gold Medalist.
 Over fences, Jennifer’s training was with Greg Best (1988 Seoul Olympic Silver Medalist) apprentice Danielle Turner and hunter seat equitation coach Darla Gentry.
 Her philosophies and methodologies of horse training are directly influenced by the teachings of masters of both classical and natural horsemanship, including Nuno Olivera, Francois Robichon de La Gueriniere, Tom Dorrance, Ray Hunt and Pat Parelli.